garrison0/raymarchingfundamentals/docs/getting-started.md

 Once an intersection is found, we return the material ID `m` of the object intersected with.

-We use this material ID in the 'render' function. 'render' needs to know the material properties of the object (shininess, color, and so on) during lighting calculations in order to determine the color of the pixel.
+We use this material ID in the `render` function. `render` needs to know the material properties of the object (shininess, color, and so on) in order to determine the color of the pixel during lighting calculations.

 For now, we're avoiding all of that and setting the color to the normal vector: